incommatose/incommatose.github.io/_posts/2025-05-17-HTB-Heal-Medium-Writeup.md

 <br>
 Gracias por leer este art铆culo, espero te haya sido de ayuda.
 Te dejo la cita del d铆a:

 > To be beautiful means to be yourself.
-You don锟絫 need to be accepted by others.
+You don't need to be accepted by others.
 You need to accept yourself.
-> 鈥?Thich Nhat Hanh
+> - Thich Nhat Hanh
 {: .notice--info}